 hieroglyphic palaeography of KV 11.

-Spring campaign: On the basis of our working hypothesis that rainwater accumulated in KV 11 for a long period of time (due to the special characteristics of the surrounding rock layers) we undertook a geoprospection in order to examine the Theban rock more precisely and to differentiate between individual layers.
+Spring field season: On the basis of our working hypothesis that rainwater accumulated in KV 11 for a long period of time (due to the special characteristics of the surrounding rock layers), we undertook geoprospection in order to examine the Theban rock more precisely and to differentiate between individual layers.
 The so-called "Esna Shale" is located under the Theban limestone and was used for the construction of tombs, since it was easy to work with.
 The terrace temple of Queen Hatshepsut borders directly on the mountain massif, which, up to its highest terrace, is still part of the "Esna Shale".
 However, the rock has the disadvantage that it quickly absorbs water and then expands.
-As a result, the volume of the rock increases rapidly, up to the point at which the maximum of the absorption capacity is reached.
+As a result, the volume of the rock increases rapidly, up to the point where the maximum absorption capacity is reached.
 Consequently, the water is prevented from draining and only gradually evaporates.
 According to our hypothesis, this was the case in the wake of the flood, which destroyed a large portion of the rear parts of KV 11.

 For the first time, we were joined by our expert for the reconstruction of the Opening of the Mouth ritual - Dora Olsen, as well as our photographer Franz Nagy.
 Our